dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/smart-contracts/substrate-l1/ternoa.md

 ## Overview of Ternoa. **What is Ternoa?**
 Ternoa is an advanced blockchain protocol designed to address key challenges in the Web3 space, particularly those related to security and privacy.
 It combines distributed ledger technologies with confidential computing to create a robust environment for decentralized applications (dApps).
 Ternoa consists of three interconnected networks:
-1. **Ternoa Chain**: A Layer-1 blockchain built on Substrate, supporting smart contracts written in languages such as Rust, C, C++, and TypeScript.
+1. **Ternoa Chain**: A Layer-1 blockchain built on the Polkadot SDK (formerly Substrate), supporting smart contracts written in languages such as Rust, C, C++, and TypeScript.
 It allows developers to use pre-coded primitives via a JavaScript SDK.
 2. **Ternoa Fortress**: A decentralized coprocessor network powered by Trusted Execution Environments (TEEs), which functions as a key management system for encrypting off-chain data with on-chain keys.
 3. **Ternoa zkEVM**: A Layer-2 validium that uses TEE multi-proofs for enhanced security, providing an Ethereum Virtual Machine (EVM) equivalent environment for deploying Solidity smart contracts.